rmnavr/hs_study/materials/hs_map.md

 ## Specialized, Experimental, Esoteric

-Topics below that should widen your Haskell toolbelt, although you can live without most of them.
+Topics below should widen your Haskell toolbelt, although you can live without most of them.
 Those topics are not all necessarily advanced.

 Somewhat general purpose patterns: